elevateforhumanity/fix2/docs/reports/QUICK_DEPLOY.md

 ## You're Already Logged In! ✅

-The autopilot successfully logged you into Durable.co.
+The autopilot successfully logged you into .
 Now just follow these simple steps:

 ## Option 1: Use Durable's AI (FASTEST - 30 seconds)